rwxrob/zet/20220420104731/README.md

 fucking idiotic moniker in the first place, obviously there's a server, someplace.

+Most people reach for serverless for the wrong reasons.
+Serverless is a really bad bandage on an arterial hemorrhage:

+> For a lot of these organizations, it's hard to find the time, people,
+> and money to figure out how to automatically provision new VM's, get
+> access to a K8S cluster, etc. My challenge to you is to first fix your
+> deployment and scaling problems internally before thinking about
+> serverless compute.
+(Brent)

 In fact, we are starting to see movement toward Kubernetes approaches on the Internet itself, a cluster of clusters, microservices exchanging Protobuf (instead of JSON) at gRPC speed to one another over the open